parrt/cs601/projects/proxy.md

 * *You must not try to buffer the entire return payload in memory*.
 In other words, once you establish connection with the upstream server, pull the data over in blocks that you can send back to the client browser.
 * *You must use the raw Java socket library to create your proxy server*.
 We are trying to build a proxy that must look at the HTTP protocol incoming on the sockets.
 We cannot do this if you're using a standard Web server that handles all of that stuff for us; such classes simply inform us that a ``GET`` or ``POST`` has occurred. we need something lower-level.
 You cannot use classes like ``URL`` and ``URLConnection``.

+*You should test your software on complicated websites like cnn.com!
+Don't just try it out on the simple websites I have in bild.py.*

 ## Submission

 You will follow the usual mechanism of using github.
 A continuous integration build server will run your program by cloning your repo, building it, and running some unit tests.
 Your repo will be ``userid-proxy``.